FAIMER logo

 United States

-Donna Weiss, Ph.D., OTR/L, FAOTA, earned a B.S. and M.A. in Occupational Therapy from Columbia University and New York University and a Ph.D. in Psychoeducational Processes from Temple University.
-She is a licensed occupational therapist, a Fellow of the American Occupational Therapy Association, and is certified by The Leading Clinic as a coach/consultant in Appreciative Inquiry and Whole System IQ.
+Donna Weiss, PhD, OTR/L, FAOTA, earned a BS and MA in occupational therapy from Columbia University and New York University and a PhD in psychoeducational processes from Temple University.
+She is a licensed occupational therapist, a Fellow of the American Occupational Therapy Association, and is certified by The Leading Clinic as a coach/consultant in Appreciative Inquiry and Whole System IQ™.

-Dr. Weiss is associate professor emeritus at the College of Health Professions and Social Work at Temple University, where she served as a faculty member in the Department of Rehabilitation Sciences and Associate Dean for Academic and Student Affairs.
-She taught classes in pediatric intervention, group dynamics, leadership, clinical education and fieldwork supervision and outcomes measurement and administered curriculum development, admission and enrollment, teaching/learning evaluations, student relations and faculty development initiatives.
+Dr. Weiss is Associate Professor emeritus at the College of Health Professions and Social Work at Temple University, where she served as a faculty member in the Department of Rehabilitation Sciences and Associate Dean for Academic and Student Affairs.
+She taught classes in pediatric intervention, group dynamics, leadership, clinical education and fieldwork supervision, outcomes measurement, administered curriculum development, admission and enrollment, teaching/learning evaluations, student relations, and faculty development initiatives.

 She is the lead editor of A Practitioner’s Guide to Clinical Occupational Therapy, 2nd Edition (2012) published by Pro-Ed and The Interprofessional Health Care Team: Leadership and Development (2013) published by Jones & Bartlett Learning.